lukasvelek/SkyDocu/PROGRAMMING_DOCUMENTATION.md

 The main framework used in the application is taken from another project and upgraded for more complex functionality.
 All other code is either taken from other projects and updated or written from scratch.

-I have also made a on-premises DMS that has been an inspiration for this project.
+I have also made an on-premises DMS that has been an inspiration for this project.
 Although it's not similar in any way.

 There are three external libraries used:
 - Bootstrap